Volunteer

 • Do I have to go on air?

 Most members want to be involved in programmes, but you won’t be forced to speak on air if you don’t want to!
-You’ll be equally welcome if you just want to visit the wards, chat to the patients and collect requests.
+You’ll be equally welcome if you just want to visit the wards, chat to the patients, help at outside events or collect requests.

 • How much time will I have to give?